 There are plenty of services that are offering some kind of monitoring product that notices abnormalities and unusual traffic instantly.
 Sure, enterprise businesses that can afford this kind of software will take advantage of this by saving time.
 Yet most individual webmasters can’t invest this heavily into their personal websites.

 And the solution to this is very primitive – constant manual website monitoring.
 Yes, nothing fancy is required when your website does not have millions of unique visitors every month.
-If you notice some unusual traffic spike to your website, it is much easier to take action and stop DDoS attack in their early stage rather than noticing this after the server is already down.
+If you notice some unusual traffic spike to your website, it is much easier to take action and stop the DDoS attacks in its early stage rather than noticing this after the server is already down.

 2. Keep WordPress up-to-date